1neophyte2/indigo/_posts/2020-05-07-Nike Training Club - iOS app teardown.markdown

 Nike Training Club (NTC) helps individuals to work out

-•	at any place
+- at any place
-•	without any cost
+- without any cost
-•	tailoring to individuals needs
+- tailoring to individuals needs

-Below is an Index that I have covered in this document
+Below are the topics that I have covered in this analysis

-Index
+**Index**

 1. Background
 2. Registration